-Feed pelicans and see giant cuttlefish, seahorses and little penguins at Kingscote Wharf.
-Meet wallabies, brush-tailed possums and kangaroos on a nocturnal tour along American River.
-Cuddle koalas and hand-feed lorikeets, hold a possum or get wrapped by a snake at Stokes Bay.
-Bushwalk past the ducks, swans and waders of Murray Lagoon in Cape Gantheaume Conservation Park.
-Observe Australian sea lions at Seal Bay and over 7,000 New Zealand fur seals playfully interacting in and around Admirals Arch in Flinders Chase National Park, also home to hundreds of docile kangaroos.
-You’ll spot koalas pretty much everywhere, but some of their most popular hangouts are in the trees of Hanson Bay Sanctuary and Western KI Caravan Park.
+Feed pelicans and see little penguins at Kingscote and Penneshaw.
+Then see tammar wallabies, brush-tailed possums and kangaroos at their most active on a nocturnal tour from American River.
+Bushwalk past ducks, swans and waders on Murray Lagoon in Cape Gantheaume Conservation Park, just one place to observe some of the 267 species of birds found in various habitats on the island.
+See Australian sea lions at Seal Bay and thousands of New Zealand fur seals playing in and around Admirals Arch in Flinders Chase National Park.
+It's also home to hundreds of peaceful kangaroos.